todd-x86/libtxl/README.md

 # TXL
 ## Todd's eXtension Library for C++

-# #include <txl/action.h>

-An experimental continuation library for chaining lambdas and capturing state.

 # #include <txl/app.h>

 Utility function for retrieving the running application's path as a `std::filesystem::path`.